johnmcfarlane/papers/c++/error-handling.md

 that has lain unnoticed for a while.
 The developer can choose what happens on discovery:

-* Do we kill the process and restart it in the hope that the problem goes away for a while, or
+* Kill the process and restart it in the hope that the problem goes away for a while.
-* do we 'soldier on' and hope the problem doesn't cause some catastrophe or other?
+* 'Soldier on' and hope the problem doesn't cause some catastrophe or other.

 This choice will be affected by factors such as the scale of the fleet, exposure to malicious agents and the cost of incorrect behaviour.